Collinchristian70/Lab2/index.md

 	- This command removes a file

 ## Common Commands - Mahmoud's Portion

-Here are some of the commands!
+Here are some more commands!

+1. git status
+	- This command returns the current state of the repository

+2. git branch {branch name}
+	- To determine what branch the local repository is on, add a new branch, or delete a branch

+3. git checkout {branch name}
+	- To start working in a differnet branch, use git checkout to switch branches

 You can use the [editor on GitHub](https://github.com/Collinchristian70/Lab2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.